rhyswynne/wp-flipclock/wp-flipclock/readme.txt

 This project is now on github, [you can view the repository here](https://github.com/rhyswynne/wp-flipclock).
 There are other versions, but this is the one I've put up, so where all the developmental will be tracked.

 == Changelog ==
+= 1.4 =
+* Now allows two different clocks on the same page (if given different names).
+* Upgraded to flipclock.js version 0.5.5.

 = 1.3 =
 * Rolled back to previous version of flipclock.js, as it caused issues.
 Will look at when I have time (patches welcome!)